Aryan180703/BridgeLabz_2115800006/README.md

 - Solved multiple questions **without using built-in functions** to strengthen problem-solving skills.
 - Revised and practiced **Git commands** to refresh knowledge and improve version control skills.

+### 📅 31-01-2025
+- Learned further built-in **date and time functions** in C#.
+- Explored additional **string functions** for better text manipulation.
+- Studied **classes and objects** to understand object-oriented programming concepts.
+- Solved multiple questions on **date and time functions, string functions, and class-object concepts** to reinforce learning.